After installing the Baota Panel, it comes with a built-in firewall. CentOS 6 uses iptables, CentOS 7 uses firewalld, and Debian/Ubuntu uses ufw.

 Stop: systemctl disable firewalld

 The default firewall on CentOS 6 is iptables.
-If you want to check if the firewall is running, just enter the following command.
+To check if the firewall is running, simply enter the following command.

 service iptables status